grafov/kiwi/README.md

 ## Features

-Shortly: both humans and robots are love it!
+Shortly: both humans and robots will love it!

 Briefly: